 After William escapes prison, Kelley entraps Saoirse within a spirit stone and abuses her power for his own gain.
 In Japan, Kelley persuades warlords with promises of power and victory in exchange for the lives of soldiers.
 Kelley is both able to summon yokai, a category of Japanese demons, or turn humans into yokai.

-Hanzo is a ninja and William’s first friend in Japan.
+Hattori Hanzo is a ninja who serves the warlord Tokugawa Ieyasu and also William’s first friend in Japan.
 Hanzo recognizes William’s talents in detecting and slaying yokai.
 Hanzo also mentors William in ninjutsu.

 いっらしゃい!